matteosodano/Faster_Inverse_Dynamics_and_Coefficients_Identification/README.md

 ## Implementation Details
-The code has been written in MATLAB
+The code has been written in MATLAB R2018b.
+V-REP PRO EDU (now *CoppeliaSim*) has been used to check the trajectories designed for the identification part.

 ## References
 Jubien A., Gautier M., Janot A., (2014), *Dynamic Identification of the Kuka LightWeight Robot: comparison between actual and confidential Kuka's parameters*, IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM), France, pp. 483-488.